 If your purchase behavior is negatively impacting your ability to pay off your credit card debt, it may be time to monitor and control your spending.
 Review your monthly credit card statements to figure out which category of purchases are costing the most.
 For example, if dining out is your highest credit card bill each month, it is recommended to start preparing extra meals at home.

-Additionally, you may want to consider eliminating credit card spending altogether if your balances are significantly over their recommended credit utilization rate.
+Additionally, you may want to consider eliminating credit card spending altogether if your balances are significantly below their recommended credit utilization rate.

 REQUEST LOWER INTEREST RATES

 Lowering your credit card interest rate is one of the easiest approaches to help reduce your monthly credit card payment.
 Simply call each credit issuer and request an adjustment to your annual percentage rate.
 You are more likely to get approved for an interest rate reduction if you have a long history of prompt payments.
 If you aren’t successful on the first try, don’t be discouraged.
 Be diligent and keep calling until you speak with a specialist manager that will work with you.